Chapter 1 - Never Judge a Book By its Cover

 “Do you want more?”
 Antonio asked, throwing his still-glowing cigar onto the path and crunching it like Rose knew he would do to Marko’s head.

 Marko just turned and ran away, hollering over his shoulder, “I’m gonna get you, WOP,” using the slur that stood for With Out Papers.
-His drunken, weak threat made Antonio chuckle to himself.
+His weak threat made Antonio laugh out loud.

 “You just do that.
 Come by any time.
 I’ll be looking forward to it.”

 “I’m.
 Just.
-Fine,” she said with a stiff upper lip, willing herself not to cry.
-She focused on dusting her skirt and straightening her dress from its dirty crumple of a few moments earlier.
-Antonio knew she fought for her composure, and looked her over with a smile, offering his elbow in a gentlemanly flourish.
-Rose smiled back gratefully, and reached for his arm.
+Fine,” she willed herself not to cry, focusing on her skirt and straightening its dirty crumple caused a few moments earlier.
+Antonio knew she fought for composure, and offered his elbow.
+Rose reached for it, accepting his unspoken invitation.

 “Of course you are,” he agreed.
 “Now, let me walk you home.”

-“Well, I should talk with your father about it,” he advised.
+“Well, I should talk with your father about it,” he said.

 “I don’t want you to be broken.
 You, or your family,” he said, earnestly.
 “I will never tell them what happened, but in exchange, I’m your new escort.
 Just to make sure that he doesn’t threaten you again.”

-“Antonio Taramare, though some people call me Tony,” he said, kindly, and offered his hand which Rose shook, sealing their arrangement.
+“Antonio Taramare,” he offered his free hand which Rose shook, sealing their arrangement.

 “What?” he laughed, his head tilting upward.
 “You don’t think I can fish?” he said with more than a little Chicago wise guy lilt.
 The pair continued on their path in a comfortable silence.

-He reached over and gently gathered the books from her.
-“Let me carry these.
-All part of the service, milady.”
+He reached over and gently handed the books to her.

 “Oh, well, a fisherman and a gentleman,” she said, emphasizing the conjunction.